MarkSherstan/Thesis-UAV_Localization_Control_Payload/README.md

 # UAV-Sampling-Control-System
-Control and DAQ system for autonomous UAV oil sampler.
-Refer to sub directories which hold specific README documents relevent to the material in that folder.
+Control, data acquisition, and actuation system for autonomous UAV sampler.

 ## Manipulator Actuation

-pio lib install "Servo"
+Open the `ManipulatorActuation` PlatformIO project and build the project (current settings are for an Arduino Uno).
+All pinout is labeled in `src\main.cpp`.
+The servo library may need to be re-installed with the following command: `pio lib install "Servo"` in the PlatformIO command line.

 ## Off Board (Guided No GPS) Control Python
 Python 2.7 is required.
 Python 3 and higher is not fully supported.
 The following packages should be installed (additional may be required, follow any errors generated).